kmaasilan/cse15l-lab-reports/LabReport5.md

   67
   68 echo $count out of 5 tests passed
   ```
-  The content of files other than grade.sh is irrelevant, but I have posted some these files' contents below... \
+  The contents of files other than grade.sh are irrelevant, but I have posted some of these files' contents below... \
   TestListExamples.java:
   ```
   import static org.junit.Assert.*;